DankMickey/Toontown-Crystal/README.md

 ## Helping out! ##
 If you find a bug, or want to help out the source, feel free to submit a pull request to our source code!
 Our team will try to get to it as soon as possible, as we're always glad for help from anyone!

+## Thank You! ##
+We would like to say Thank You to Disney, Toontown Rewritten, Toontown Infinite, Toontown Stride, and other Toontown games, for making this Toontown game possible.
+Without the thanked sources, Toontown Crystal wouldn't have existed.